jmeneghini/PyCALQ/README.md

 ---

-## 📄 License
+## License

 See [`LICENSE`](LICENSE) for license information.

-## 🤝 Contributing
+## Contributing

 1. **Write tests** for any new functionality
 2. **Run the test suite** before submitting changes: `python tests/run_tests.py all`
-3. **Follow established patterns** in the refactored codebase
+3. **Follow established patterns** in the codebase
 4. **Update documentation** for user-facing changes

-The refactored architecture makes PyCALQ more maintainable and extensible while preserving all existing functionality.
-Happy analyzing! 🎉
+The modular architecture makes PyCALQ maintainable and extensible while preserving all functionality.